MarathonLabs/bitrise-step-run-tests-using-marathon-cloud/README.md

 # Run tests using Marathon Cloud

-With this action you can easily run your Android instrumentation tests.
+With this action you can easily run your Android or iOS tests.
 Marathon Cloud is designed to run all your automated tests in just 15 minutes, no matter how many tests you have.

 ## Example
 Typically this step will be run after build for ui testing: